NFL Week 14 playoff scenarios: Cardinals, Packers, Bucs can punch their tickets

 1. New England Patriots (9-4, AFC East leader)

-2. Tennessee Titans (8-4, AFC South leader, holds tiebreaker over Ravens because of better conference record)
+2. Tennessee Titans (8-4, AFC South leader, hold tiebreaker over Ravens because of better conference record)

-3. Baltimore Ravens (8-4, AFC North leader, holds tiebreaker over Chiefs because of head-to-head victory)
+3. Baltimore Ravens (8-4, AFC North leader, hold tiebreaker over Chiefs because of head-to-head victory)

 4. Kansas City Chiefs (8-4, AFC West leader, lost to both the Titans and the Ravens)

-5. Los Angeles Chargers (7-5, holds head-to-head tiebreaker over Bengals)
+5. Los Angeles Chargers (7-5, hold head-to-head tiebreaker over Bengals)

-6. Cincinnati Bengals (7-5, holds tiebreaker over Bills because of better conference record)
+6. Cincinnati Bengals (7-5, hold tiebreaker over Bills because of better conference record)

 In the hunt

+9. Las Vegas Raiders (6-6, hold tiebreaker over Steelers because of head-to-head victory; division tiebreakers were initially used to eliminate Browns and Broncos)

-10. Las Vegas Raiders (6-6, holds tiebreaker over Browns because of better conference record and tiebreaker over Broncos because of head-to-head victory)
+10. Pittsburgh Steelers (6-6-1, hold tiebreaker over Browns and Broncos because of head-to-head victories)

-11. Cleveland Browns (6-6, holds tiebreaker over Broncos because of head-to-head victory)
+11. Cleveland Browns (6-6, hold tiebreaker over Broncos because of head-to-head victory)

 12. Denver Broncos (6-6)